morsssss/benmorss.com/content/rock-theory/triumph-of-the-unjazz.md

 SZA’s other work features similar unjazz adventures.
 I was particularly struck by [“Hit Different”](https://www.youtube.com/watch?v=qJlMkMtK7-8), her 2020 collaboration with The Neptunes, Rob Bisel, and Ty Dolla Sign.

 The track is quite sparse and loose, leaving SZA plenty of room to explore.
 The Neptunes’ instrumental is based on two stunningly 🤷🏽‍♀️ ambiguous chords.
-I can’t clearly make out all the pitches in each chord, and the second chord’s bass is so low that it’s pretty indistinguishable.
+I can’t clearly make out all the pitches in each cluster, and the second chord’s bass is so low that it’s pretty indistinguishable.
 But the chords are something like this:

 {{<image "triumph/hit-different-chords.png" 380>}}
+{{<audio "hit-different-chords">}}

 What are these clusters?
 The first is some flavor of a B<span class="flat">♭</span><sup>13</sup>.
 The second chord might be a Cm<sup>11</sup>, but you really can’t hear the bass.
 You might just as easily hear it as an E<span class="flat">♭</span>M<sup>7</sup> chord with some upper extensions.
 It doesn’t actually matter, and it probably didn’t matter to SZA.
 Like Drake, I imagine she heard a tonally ambiguous instrumental and picked out a scale that matched it, in this case, an E<span class="flat">♭</span> major scale.

-As usual, what she sings bears little resemblance to a traditional pop melody.
-Here’s how it starts:
+As usual, SZA's verse bears little resemblance to a traditional pop melody.
+Here’s how it starts, at 0:37 in the track:

-{{<example "measures">}}
+{{<example "measures" "hit-different-verse">}}
 | | | |
 | - | - | - |
 | C G E<span class="flat">♭</span> C A<span class="flat">♭</span> | G A<span class="flat">♭</span> B<span class="flat">♭</span> F D C E<span class="flat">♭</span> C B<span class="flat">♭</span> | E<span class="flat">♭</span> C A<span class="flat">♭</span> F |